 Additional Tips

-- The spice amounts are a general recommendation, but extra ginger, black pepper and turmeric can be added for more healing power!
+- The spice amounts are a general recommendation, but extra ginger, black pepper, and turmeric can be added for more healing power!

 Continue Reading